 To write the stanza format output of rscan to a file called "node.stanza" run the following command.
+We are assuming, for our example ,that the hmc name returned from lsslp was hmc1.

+'''

-rscan -z hmc01 > node.stanza
+rscan -z hmc1 > node.stanza

+'''

 This file can then be checked and modified as needed.
 For example you may need to add a different name for the node definition or add additional attributes and values.